-The disputed domain name is confusingly similar with the Complainant's trademark VALERO as it contains the Complainant's trademark in its entirety combined with the generic word "career".
+The Complainant is of the opinion that the disputed domain name is confusingly similar to its TAYLOR WESSING trademark.
+The disputed domain name contains the Complainant's trademark in its entirety, save for the additional letter "n" being inserted in the word "wessing".